-Independent Living includes senior apartments and retirement communities.
-Independent Senior Communities enable seniors to live among their peers however they must be able to care for themselves.
-Amenities vary from none to offering daily meals, recreational and social activities, transportation, 24 hour security and housekeeping services.
+Independent Living Facilities include senior apartments and retirement homes.
+Independent Living Facilities enable seniors to live among their peers, however, they must be able to care for themselves.
+Amenities vary from none to offering daily meals, recreational and social activities, transportation, 24 hour security, and housekeeping services.
 Seniors who reside in independent living communities frequently employ home care aides when additional personal care and support services are needed.

-Residential Care Facilities are similar to Assisted Living in the services they offer but in a more intimate setting with limited capacity (6 to 15 beds).
-Residential Care Facilities serve persons 60 and older who are unable to live alone by providing room, board, housekeeping, supervision, personal care and assistance with basic activities of living.
-Home care workers including CNAs are sometimes hired to fill gaps in care when more help is needed than the facility is able to provide.
+Residential Care Facilities have many alternative names such as "Adult Family Homes", "Personal Care Homes", and "Board and Care Homes" to name a few.
+These facilities are similar to Assisted Living in the types of services offered, but what makes them different is their capacity.
+Residential Care Facilities provide a more intimate setting with fewer residents (usually less than 20 beds).
+Residential Care Facilities serve persons 60 and older who are unable to live alone by providing room, board, housekeeping, supervision, personal care, and assistance with basic activities of living.
+Home care workers, including CNAs, are sometimes hired to fill in gaps of care when more help is needed than the facility is able to provide.

-Nursing Homes provide skilled care and assistance 24 hour daily and are for those who have many care requirements and cannot live independently.
+Skilled Nursing Facilities, more commonly known as Nursing Homes, provide skilled care and assistance 24 hours daily and are for those who have many care requirements and cannot live independently.
 Nursing Homes provide rehab care on short-term basis and long-term care for those with health care needs that other housing cannot accommodate.
 Alzheimer's care units may be located within Nursing Homes and are designed to provide a higher level of security and safety.